Skip to content

 }

-The example output shows that the restore role is AWSBackupDefaultServiceRole.
-The restore role must have the iam:PassRole permission so that it can interact with the AmazonSSMRoleForInstancesQuickSetup role that's required to restore the instance.
-To resolve this example issue, use the IAM policy to add permissions for the IAM role.
+The preceding example output shows that the restore role is AWSBackupDefaultServiceRole.
+The restore role must have the iam:PassRole permission to interact with the AmazonSSMRoleForInstancesQuickSetup role that's required to restore the instance.
+To resolve this issue, add the iam:PassRole permission to the IAM policy for the restore role.